Stem cell transplantation at a glance

 Blood stem cells are not the same as embryo stem cells, which are used in cloning and other types of research.

-Stem cell transplants for cancer patients are most effective when the cancer is in remission when all signs of the cancer have disappeared.
-Stem cell transplants allow the patient to begin creating their own stem cells, which increases their ability of fighting infection and preventing bleeding.
+Stem cell transplants for cancer patients are most effective when the cancer is in remission and all signs of the cancer have disappeared.
+Stem cell transplants allow patients to begin creating their own stem cells, which increases their ability of fighting infection and preventing bleeding.

 Why get a stem cell transplant?